Unboxed-Software/solana-course/content/serialize-instruction-data.md

 4. In the `Form` component, implement the `handleTransactionSubmit` function so that it serializes a `StudentIntro`, builds the appropriate transaction and transaction instructions, and submits the transaction to the user's wallet.
 5. You should now be able to submit introductions and have the information stored on chain!
 Be sure to log the transaction ID and look at it in Solana Explorer to verify that it worked.

-If you get really stumped, you can check out the solution code [here](https://github.com/Unboxed-Software/solana-student-intros-frontend/tree/solution-serialize-instruction-data).
+If you get really stumped, you can [check out the solution code](https://github.com/Unboxed-Software/solana-student-intros-frontend/tree/solution-serialize-instruction-data).

 Feel free to get creative with these challenges and take them even further.
 The instructions aren't here to hold you back!